 No. 2: Minuet’s Veining: Not Too Subtle, Not Too Bold

-Is it busy?
-Not for me.
-This is a highly subjective matter.
-Order or bring home samples from the showroom to see what is candy to your eye.
+But is it too busy?
+Not for my taste, although this is a subjective matter.
+Order or borrow samples from the showroom to see what pleases your eye.

 No. 3: Minuet is Reflective & Bounces Around the Light

-The light in here obviously changes throughout the day, and this ‘before’ pic will give you an idea of just how dim it can get.
-(We ripped out these cabinets, counters, sink, appliances, water damaged floor, etc. The window seat bench is about all that hasn’t changed!)
+The kitchen’s light changes throughout the day, and this ‘before’ pic gives an idea of how dim it can get.
+(All the cabinets, counters, appliances, flooring, etc. were replaced.
+In fact, the window seat is about all that stayed!)

 No. 4: Lots of Lemons & Limes Sliced Here

-No. 5: White Sinks Look Awesome With Minuet
+No. 5: White Sinks Pair Beautifully With Minuet

-No. 6: Works So Well With a Polished Marble Mosaic Backsplash
+No. 6: Sings With a Polished Marble Mosaic Backsplash

-Quite often, I am asked about the marble subway mosaic tile we chose for the statement wall in the kitchen.
-With so many options for a tile backsplash, I didn’t choose a tile until after I chose Minuet.
-The polished venatino mosaic subway tile I bought was right off the shelf at Lowe’s right here.
+I am frequently asked about the marble subway mosaic tile chosen for the statement wall in the kitchen.
+With so many options for a tile backsplash, it was important to decide on the counters first.

-No. 7: Scratches Happen Yet Don’t Jump Out at Me
+No. 7: Scratches Happen But Don’t Jump Out

-No. 8: Feels Like a Dreamy French Pastry Tabletop
+No. 8: Feels Like a Dreamy French Pastry Worktop

-Even if you’re not going for a French bakery look, you may appreciate how Viatera Minuet quartz has a crisp clean look!
+Even if you’re not going for a French bakery look, you may appreciate Viatera Minuet quartz’s crisp clean look!

-No. 9: Minuet Takes A Fair Amount of Abuse in This Kitchen
+No. 9: Minuet Accepts a Fair Amount of Abuse in This Kitchen

 No. 10: Ethereal Grey Veining is Forgiving

-No. 11: Doesn’t Change Like My Carrara Marble in Bathroom Does
+No. 11: Doesn’t Evolve Like My Carrara Marble in Bathroom

 No. 13: Sets a Serene & Cloudlike Mood